-The two main factors that impact the economic outlook for the North Carolina Partnership are private contributions and State funding.
+The two main factors that impact the economic outlook for the North Carolina Partnership are private contributions and State aid.

 The North Carolina Partnership actively seeks private gifts to support the mission of the Smart Start initiative.
-For the fiscal year ended June 30, 2008, private contributions increased as compared to the fiscal year ended June 30, 2007.
-This increase was the result of several new pledges to the North Carolina Partnership in the fiscal year ended June 30, 2008.
-In addition, the more favorable position of the State of North Carolina's 2007-2008 budget positively impacted the appropriations provided to the North Carolina Partnership.
-However, it is anticipated that the current state of the economy will have an adverse impact on private contributions and State funding for the fiscal years ending June 30, 2009 and 2010.
+For the fiscal year ended June 30, 2009, private contributions decreased as compared to the fiscal year ended June 30, 2008.
+This decrease was the result of a reduction in the number and size of private contributions due to the unstable economy.
+In addition, the less favorable position of the State of North Carolina's 2008-2009 budget negatively impacted the State aid provided to the North Carolina Partnership.
+It is anticipated that the current state of the economy will continue to have an adverse impact on private contributions and State aid for the fiscal years ending June 30, 2010 and 2011.